Writers in residence

 Every year, the Centre for New Writing welcomes two Writers in Residence to be part of the programme for the spring term.

-In 2017, the Writers in Residence are Joey Connolly and Grace McCleen.
-Their roles are to keep writing, to give a workshop session each and to act as mentors for the MA students, reading and commenting on work.
+In spring 2017, the Writers in Residence were Joey Connolly and Grace McCleen.
+Their roles were to keep writing, to give a workshop session each and to act as mentors for the MA students, reading and commenting on work.

 Joey Connolly grew up in Sheffield and studied in Manchester.
 Now he lives in London, where he is the manager of the Poetry Book Fair.
 His poetry and criticism have appeared in The Poetry Review, Poetry London, The Sunday Times and Best British Poetry 2014 (Salt), as well as on BBC Radio 4.
 He received an Eric Gregory award in 2012, and his first collection, Long Pass, is published by Carcanet.